ga4gh/va-spec/docs/source/faq.rst

 How does the VA Spec build on the SEPIO framework?
 ##################################################

 Why was the VA-Spec built as a modeling framework?
 ##################################################

-How does implementation led dev work / lead to standards?